openstack/training-guides/doc/upstream-training/source/01-release-cycle.rst

 .. rst-class:: colleft

-- regressions and integration issues
+- Regressions and integration issues

-- new release-critical bugs
+  - New release-critical bugs

 - (RC2), with bugs targeted to it

-- merged in the master branch first
+  - Merged in the master branch first
-- repeated as many times as necessary
+  - Repeated as many times as necessary

 .. rst-class:: colright